Additional Client Money Insurance

 This extra insurance builds on the standard FSCS protection

-Client funds are protected under the Financial Services Compensation Scheme (FSCS) which provides cover a shortfall of up to £50,000 per person in the unlikely event that ayondo ceases business or is declared to be in default.
+Client funds are insured under the Financial Services Compensation Scheme (FSCS) which provides cover a shortfall of up to £50,000 per person in the unlikely event that ayondo ceases business or is declared to be in default.

 Client money is only held in reputable global banks, which we review regularly to ensure that they are in good financial condition.
 In the event that a UK banks defaults, the FSCS will compensate you with up to £85,000.

 ayondo markets is covered by the Financial Services Compensation Scheme (FSCS).
 This means that in the unlikely event of ayondo markets being unable to meet its financial obligations, the FSCS could compensate for the shortfall with up to £50,000.

 The FSCS is the UK’s compensation fund of last resort for customers of authorised financial services firms.
 The FSCS may pay compensation if a firm is unable, or likely to be unable, to pay claims against it.
 This is usually because it has stopped trading or has been declared to be in default.

 It is independent of the government and the financial industry and was set up under the Financial Services and Markets Act 2000, becoming operational on 1 December 2001 (although it still covers claim prior to this date).
 It does not charge individual customers for using its service.

 Please refer to the FSCS website or call 0800 678 1100 for more details.